Trovemaster/TROVE/docs/source/quickstart.rst

 For both transition moment and absorption intensity calculations everything should be set to read in the Checkpoint block (with the relevant checkpoint files included in the directory).

-Although TROVE can calculate intensities, the GPU program GAIN can do this far faster.\cite{jt653} The use of the program will be described in Chapter \ref{chap:linelists} but the input is the same as described above.
+Although TROVE can calculate intensities, the GPU program GAIN can do this far faster [GAIN]_.
+The use of the program will be described in Chapter \ref{chap:linelists} but the input is the same as described above.